MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-retail-footfall-detection.md

   - To learn more about creating service principals and authorizing access, see [Use an app identity to access resources](../operator/azure-stack-create-service-principals.md).
 If you prefer to use Azure CLI, see [Create an Azure service principal with Azure CLI](https://docs.microsoft.com/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).
 - Deploy Azure Cognitive Services in Azure, or Azure Stack.
   - First, [learn more about Cognitive Services](https://azure.microsoft.com/services/cognitive-services/).
   - Then visit [Deploy Azure Cognitive Services to Azure Stack](../user/azure-stack-solution-template-cognitive-services.md) to deploy Cognitive Services on Azure Stack.
-You need to sign up for preview access.
+You first need to sign up for access to the preview.
 - Clone or download an unconfigured Azure Custom Vision AI Dev Kit.
 For details, see the [Vision AI DevKit](https://azure.github.io/Vision-AI-DevKit-Pages/).
 - Sign up for a Power BI account.
 - An Azure Cognitive Services Face API subscription key and endpoint URL.
 You can get both the [Try Cognitive Services](https://azure.microsoft.com/try/cognitive-services/?api=face-api) free trial.
 Or, follow the instructions in [Create a Cognitive Services account](/azure/cognitive-services/cognitive-services-apis-create-account).